joinpursuit/AC_4_Web/units/deepdive/lessons/node_fs_module/node_fs_module.md

 ### Reading files

-The `readFile` method takes as arguments a file name, optionally the encoding (use `utf8` for text files) and a callback function to execute once the file has been read.
-If no encoding is sepcified, the raw binary data of the file will be returned.
+The `readFile` method takes as arguments a filename, optionally the encoding (use `utf8` for text files) and a callback function to execute once the file has been read.
+If no encoding is specified, the raw binary data of the file will be returned.

 ```js
 fs.readFile('new-file-2.txt', function(err, data) {